 What is a Cochlear Implant?

 The implant is under the skin behind the ear and receives digital signals from the sound processor.
 These signals are sent to the auditory nerve and are interpreted as sound.
-The use of cochlear implants for the treatment of severe to profound hearing loss has had signficant advancements since the initial implants placed by Dr. William House in the 1960s.
-Implant technology leaped forward in the seventies through the nineties.
-The seventies saw more people getting implanted, continued research, and the development of a multichannel device.
-By December 1984, the cochlear implant was no longer deemed experimental and was given the stamp of FDA approval for implantation into adults.
+The use of cochlear implants for the treatment of severe to profound hearing loss has had significant advancements since the initial implants placed by Dr. William House in the 1960s.